 ABOUT THE FESTIVAL

 The festival’s primary mission is to promote—through music, art, and environmental education—the health and wellness of community.
 This folk music festival—folk music defined as “music originating among the common people of a nation or a region”—has its roots in several well-received, local house concert series and a desire to share outstanding singer-songwriter-musicians with a broader audience.
-By bringing people together in a festive spirit, the event organizers wish to celebrate the natural beauty found here, build community, learn about ways to appreciate and improve our environment, and offer a unique venue to experience quality music, good food, and original art.
+By bringing people together in a festive spirit, the event organizers wish to celebrate the natural beauty found here, share our neighborly values, learn about ways to appreciate and improve Indiana's bottom-ranking environmental record, and offer a unique venue to experience quality music, good food, and original art.

-The free festival, located in Ferdinand’s beautiful 18th Street Park, features nationally-acclaimed musicians and renowned regional acts.
+The free festival in Ferdinand’s beautiful 18th Street Park features nationally-acclaimed musicians and renowned regional acts.
 In an ideal, lush setting—a large, gently sloping lawn surrounded by trees—patrons bring picnic blankets, lawn chairs, and an appreciation for diverse music such as Americana, folk, roots blues, reggae, etc. Nearby, on a small, round stage in the heart of a grove of trees, local singer-songwriters play for the art market crowd.

 The shaded lawn of the art market is a festival in itself.
 Dozens of regional artists and artisans display and sell their handmade work while music fills the air.
-Pottery, photography, clothing, jewelry, Fair Trade items from Third World countries, recycled goods, hula hoops, baked goods, soaps, tie-dyed items, woodworking, an occasional Plein air painter, and more grace the grounds.
+Pottery, photography, clothing, jewelry, Fair Trade items from Third World countries, recycled goods, hula hoops, baked goods, soaps, tie-dyed items, woodworking, and more grace the grounds.
+A Plein air painter might even set up an easel to capture some of the magic of the festival.

 ENVIRONMENT and WELLNESS

-To honor the children, a little ways to the south—in and around the lower shelter house—organizers offer a full day of fun and educational programs specifically for the young ones, such as a children's concert, live theatre, wildlife programs, holding or petting animals, pony rides, storytelling, a harmonica workshop, interactive art, a violin concert, an MLK-inspired Dream Wall, and more.
-Nearby, across a small bridge, is a state-of-the-art playground, a nearby big-bounce "Playtown", face-painting, and more.
-Children might even have an opportunity for a train ride through the park, a pony ride, holding a small animal, and handling and playing a violin.
+To honor the children, in and around the lower shelter house, organizers offer a full day of fun and educational programs specifically for the young ones, such as a children's concert, live theatre, wildlife programs, holding or petting animals, pony rides, storytelling, a harmonica workshop, interactive art, a violin concert, an MLK-inspired Dream Wall, and more.
+Nearby, across a small bridge, is a state-of-the-art playground with a new "musical park", a nearby big-bounce "Playtown", face-painting, and more.
+Children might even have an opportunity to hold a live animal, handle and play a violin, participate in an interactive storytelling activity, a children's play, take a train ride through the park, or a pony ride.

-Tent Talks—inspired by the renowned TED Talks—are a series of presentations and discussions under two tents near the totem pole.
-Each talk, led by an enthusiastic, qualified volunteer, focuses on a specific theme related to the festival, such as renewable energy, ukulele playing, garden pollinators, forest protection, knitting, energy conservation, etc. Talks occur at the top of the hour from 1:00 pm to 4:00 pm.
+Tent Talks—inspired by the renowned TED Talks—are a series of presentations and discussions under two blue tents near the outdoor music instrument play area east of the main playground.
+Each talk, led by an enthusiastic, qualified volunteer, focuses on a specific theme related to the festival, such as renewable energy, clean air, ukulele playing, garden pollinators, forest protection, knitting, energy conservation, etc. Eight talks, usually two per hour, begin at the top of the hour from 1:00 pm to 4:00 pm.

-Ferdinand's Project ACORN is an all-volunteer, all-ages, community outreach program--standing for Art, Community, Originality, Rhythm, and Nature--that grew out of the spirit of the Ferdinand Folk Festival.
-Each season community-minded citizens offer 15 free workshops, hikes, documentary film nights, discussion groups, theatrical events, field trips, classes, musical instrument-making classes, concerts, and more.
-So far, in the first five seasons of the program, 74 events have been offered by dozens of area enthusiasts, reaching hundreds of people.
+Inspired by the success and community spirit of the Folk Festival, in June of 2016, some of the founders of the Fest launched an original partner project called Project ACORN, building upon the Festival's themes of music, art, environment, and wellness.
+The all-volunteer, all-ages program—standing for Art, Community, Originality, Rhythm, and Nature—each season offers 15 free workshops, hikes, documentary film nights, discussion groups, theatrical events, field trips, classes, concerts, and more.
+So far, in the first eight and a half seasons of the program, 130 events have been offered by dozens of area enthusiasts, reaching hundreds of people.
 For more information about the program, visit Project ACORN on Facebook.
-ACORN events are fun and all about planting seeds of growth in and around the community--building friendships, encouraging conversations, networking with neighbors, developing and nurturing positive, new ideas, etc. Its motto is a quote by Ralph Waldo Emerson: "The creation of a thousand forests is in one acorn."
+ACORN events are fun and all about planting seeds of growth in and around the community—building friendships, encouraging conversations, networking with neighbors, developing and nurturing positive, new ideas, etc. Its motto is a quote by Ralph Waldo Emerson: "The creation of a thousand forests is in one acorn."
 Stay tuned for the exciting announcement of the 15 autumn offerings in the coming weeks.

 FOLK FESTIVAL FLYER with MAP OF PARK and FESTIVAL EVENTS